CRISPR activation: VP64-p65-Rta

 The dCas9-VPR activator increases transcription at the gene that it targets.

 The VP64-p65-Rta, or VPR, dCas9 activator was created by modifying an existing dCas9 activator, in which a Vp64 transcriptional activator is joined to the C terminus of dCas9.
 In the dCas9-VPR protein, the transcription factors p65 and Rta are added to the C terminus of dCas9-Vp64.
 Therefore, all three transcription factors are targeted to the same gene.
 The use of three transcription factors, as opposed to solely Vp64, results in increased expression of targeted genes.
 When different genes were targeted by dCas9, they all showed significantly greater expression with dCas9-VPR than with dCas9-VP64.
 It has also been demonstrated that dCas9-VPR can be used to increase expression of multiple genes within the same cell by putting multiple sgRNAs into the same cell.

-dCas9-VPR has been used to activate the neurogenin 2 (link) and neurogenic differentiation 1 (link) genes, resulting in differentiation of induced pluripotent stem cells into induced neurons.
+dCas9-VPR has been used to activate the NEUROG2 and NEUROD1 genes, resulting in differentiation of induced pluripotent stem cells into induced neurons.
 A study comparing dCas9 activators found that the VPR, SAM, and Suntag activators worked best with dCas9 to increase gene expression in a variety of fruit fly, mouse, and human cell types.

 Synergistic activation mediator

 To overcome the limitation of the dCas9-VP64 gene activation system, the dCas9-SAM system was developed to incorporate multiple transcriptional factors.
 Utilizing MS2, p65, and HSF1 proteins, dCas9-SAM system recruits various transcriptional factors working synergistically to activate the gene of interest.

 The dCas-SAM system uses msgRNA that has attached aptamers for different transcriptional factors (MS2,p65 and HSF1) to bind.

 In order to assemble different transcriptional activators, the dCas9-SAM system uses a modified single guide RNA (sgRNA) that has binding sites for the MS2 protein.
 Hairpin aptamers are attached to the tetra loop and the stem loop 2 of the sgRNA to become binding sites for dimerized MS2 bacteriophage coat proteins.
 As the hairpins are exposed outside of the dCas9-sgRNA complex, other transcriptional factors can bind to the MS2 protein without disrupting the dCas9-sgRNA complex.
 Thus, the MS2 protein is engineered to include p65 and HSF1 proteins.
 The MS2-p65-HSF1 fusion protein interacts with the dCas9-VP64 to recruit more transcriptional factors onto the promoter of the target genes.

-Employing the dCas-SAM system, Zhang et al. (2015) successfully reactivated the latent HIV gene to over-express viral proteins from the HIV host cells.
-They were able to over-express viral proteins substantially to trigger apoptosis of HIV-1 latent cells due to the toxicity of viral proteins.
-In another dCas-SAM system experiment, Konermann et al. (2015) found genes in melanoma cells that give resistance to a BRAF inhibitor through activating candidate genes via dCas system.
-Thus, the dCas9-SAM system can further be employed to activate latent genes, develop gene therapies, and discover new genes.
+Using the dCas9-SAM system, Konermann et al. (2015) identified genes in melanoma cells that confer resistance to a BRAF inhibitor.
+In another study, Zhang et al. (2015) employed the dCas-SAM system in human cell lines to reactivate latent HIV provirus, triggering apoptosis of infected cells.